Today, we released Axonius version 2.10 to customers. Here are some of the highlights we’re excited to share with you.

 With that said, we’ve created a video that outlines all that’s new in Axonius 2.10 here:

-Additionally, you can find the full release notes for Axonius 2.10 here.
-We publish all release notes on docs.axonius.com immediately following every release, along with detailed instructions on how to deploy, configure, and get the most out of Axonius.
+Additionally, you can read the full Axonius 2.10 release notes here.
+We publish all release notes on our documentation site immediately following every release, along with detailed instructions on how to deploy, configure, and get the most out of Axonius.

-And as always, if you’d like to see a custom demo to better understand how Axonius can help your organization solve the asset management challenge, request a demo here.
+And as always, if you’d like to see a custom demo to better understand how Axonius can help your organization solve the asset management challenge, request a demo.